tombensve/MarkdownDoc/Editor/docs/MarkdownDoc-Editor.md

 ### By Oracle

-This editor uses the standard Swing component JTextPane.
+- This editor uses the standard Swing component JTextPane.
 This is unfortunately not an optimal component.
 Specially for styling it gets slow for large documents.
 In earlier versions of Java 7 this component had a word wrap problem when deleting text either using backspace or cutting text.
 In that case it rerendered the text screwing up the format until new text was entered again. _As of Java 8 this bug is fixed_, but other new bugs have been added.
 They are however smaller and don't occur so often.

+- Sometimes when the JTextPane is opened the pane will not render at all!
+Just increase the width of the window util text appears.
+Then save so that the window size for that file will be remembered.
+I have one and only one document for which this happens and I cannot tell what it is that causes the problem.
+This could be a mac only problem.